ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 </code-example>

-Partially compiled library code is then converted to fully compiled code during the application build process by the Angular ClassicCLI.
+Partially compiled library code is then converted to fully compiled code during the application build process by the Angular Classic CLI.

-If your build pipeline does not use the Angular ClassicCLI then refer to the [Consuming partial ivy code outside the Angular ClassicCLI](guide/creating-libraries#consuming-partial-ivy-code-outside-the-angular-cli) guide.
+If your build pipeline does not use the Angular Classic CLI then refer to the [Consuming partial ivy code outside the Angular Classic CLI](guide/creating-libraries#consuming-partial-ivy-code-outside-the-angular-cli) guide.

 ## Optimizations

 ### Flattening of ES modules

-The Angular ClassicPackage Format specifies that code be published in "flattened" ES module format.
+The Angular Classic Package Format specifies that code be published in "flattened" ES module format.
-This significantly reduces the build time of Angular Classicapplications as well as download and parse time of the final application bundle.
+This significantly reduces the build time of Angular Classic applications as well as download and parse time of the final application bundle.
 Please check out the excellent post ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules) by Nolan Lawson.

-The Angular Classiccompiler can generate index ES module files.
+The Angular Classic compiler can generate index ES module files.
 Tools like Rollup can use these files to generate flattened modules in a *Flattened ES Module* (FESM) file format.

 FESM is a file format created by flattening all ES Modules accessible from an entrypoint into a single ES Module.
 It's formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.